 FREQUENTLY ASKED QUESTIONS

-WJWW supplies water to its member municipalities (the Village of Mamaroneck, the Town of Mamaroneck and the Town/Village of Harrison) and to portions of the cities of Rye and New Rochelle, serving 59,629 consumers through 14,682 service connections.
-WJWW also provides water on a wholesale basis to the Village of Larchmont and Veolia (formerly Suez Water Westchester), which sells water to the City of Rye, Village of Rye Brook and Village of Port Chester.
-In all, WJWW provides drinking water to up to 100,000 residents and other consumers in Westchester County.
+WJWW supplies water to its member municipalities (the Village of Mamaroneck, the Town of Mamaroneck and the Town/Village of Harrison) and to portions of the cities of Rye and New Rochelle, serving 62,475 consumers through 14,816 service connections.
+WJWW also provides water under a negotiated water supply agreement to the Village of Larchmont and Veolia (formerly Suez Water Westchester), which sells water to the City of Rye, Village of Rye Brook and Village of Port Chester.
+In all, the WJWW system provides drinking water to up to 100,000 residents and other consumers in Westchester County.

-WJWW’s water supply comes from Rye Lake and New York City aqueducts.
-Rye Lake is an arm of the Kensico Reservoir, which gets its water from New York City’s aqueduct system.
-The water supplied by WJWW’s system originates as surface water in the upstate Catskill and Delaware watersheds of NYC’s water system.
-It is acquired from NYC through two connections: at Shaft 22 of the Delaware Aqueduct in Yonkers, where WJWW draws treated water, and at Rye Lake in the eastern portion of the Kensico Reservoir, where another connection draws raw, untreated water.
+The water supplied by WJWW’s system originates as surface water in the upstate Catskill and Delaware watersheds of New York City’s water system.
+The water is acquired from NYC through two connections: at Shaft 22 of the Delaware Aqueduct in Yonkers, where WJWW draws treated water, and at Rye Lake in the eastern portion of the Kensico Reservoir, where another connection draws raw, untreated water.

-The U.S. Environmental Protection Agency has cited WJWW for violation of the Maximum Contaminant Level of 0.060 parts per million (ppm) for haloacetic acids (HAA5) under the Stage 2 Disinfectants and Disinfection Byproducts Rule.
+In 2019, the United States Environmental Protection Agency cited WJWW for violation of the Maximum Contaminant Level of 0.060 parts per million (ppm) for haloacetic acids (HAA5) under the Stage 2 Disinfectants and Disinfection Byproducts Rule.
 The Stage 2 Disinfectants and Disinfection Byproducts Rule provides for increased public health protection against the potential risks for cancer associated with long-term exposure to high levels of disinfection by-products, including HAA5.

-HAA5 refer to the five haloacetic acids most commonly found in drinking water.
-HAA5 are a common by-product of the water disinfection process, as they form when chlorine reacts with naturally occurring organic matter in untreated surface water.
-Chlorine is the most commonly used disinfectant among public water suppliers and is used by WJWW.
-Drinking water is disinfected by public water suppliers to kill bacteria and viruses that could cause serious illnesses.
+HAA5 includes the five haloacetic acids most commonly found in drinking water.
+HAA5 are a common by-product of the water disinfection process and they form when chlorine reacts with naturally occurring organic matter in untreated surface water.
+Chlorine is the most commonly used disinfectant among public water suppliers and is used by WJWW in its treatment protocol.
+Drinking water is treated by public water suppliers to kill bacteria and viruses that could cause serious illnesses.
 For this reason, disinfection of drinking water by chlorination is beneficial to public health.
-Therefore, it is necessary to filter water to reduce the organic matter before chlorination to control the amount of HAA5.
+Therefore, it is necessary to filter water to reduce the level of organic matter before chlorination to control the amount of HAA5.

 Water samples are taken and tested quarterly in accordance with the New York State Sanitary Code.
 The samples are averaged over four quarters and then that average is subject to the Maximum Contaminant Level.